Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 13–15 November 2025, Nijmegen

-From 13 to 15 November 2025, the Netherlands Institute St. Petersburg (NIP), in cooperation with Radboud University, is organising a multi-day programme on the future and continuity of Russian Studies at RU in Nijmegen.
+From 13 to 15 November 2025, the Dutch Institute St. Petersburg (NIP), in cooperation with Radboud University, is organising a multi-day programme on the future and continuity of Russian Studies at RU in Nijmegen.
 These NIP Days provide space for reflection, exchange, and inspiration – for students, researchers, policymakers, and other stakeholders.

 On Thursday, 13 November, a brainstorming session will be held with representatives of the International Office, lecturers from relevant programmes, thesis supervisors, and other stakeholders at RU.
 Together we will explore the current situation and the contours of the future of Russian Studies in Nijmegen.